frc-5160-the-chargers/5160-docs/docs/software/basic-knowledge/kotlin-and-java.md

 Most other things, such as if statements, class definitions, and return statements, are identical.
 Kotlin also doesn't require semicolons at the end of statements.

+Kotlin's "static methods" are explained in the "objects and companion objects" section.

 Additional note: Things are public in kotlin by default.
 This means that you can exclude the 'public' keyword from kotlin by default.
 ```